RaviTambade/TAP/notes/10_industry_and_careers/Contents/starl.md

-Excellent initiative, Sir.
-This will directly improve **student confidence, clarity, and placement success**.

-Below is a **Transflower Learning Framework (TLF)–Aligned Interview Project Explanation Draft**, designed for **TFL-Co Mentor Product students**, using the **STAR Method** in a **mentor-guided storytelling format**.

-This can be trained, practiced, and standardized across Transflower batches.

----

 # 🌼 **Transflower Interview Framework (TIF)**

 ## Project Explanation Using STAR Method

-*(For TFL-Co Mentor Product Students)*

----

 # ✅ Why This Framework?

 Most students fail interviews not because they lack skills, but because:

-❌ They explain randomly
+- ❌ They explain randomly
-❌ They jump into code
+- ❌ They jump into code
-❌ They confuse interviewer
+- ❌ They confuse interviewer
-❌ They forget impact
+- ❌ They forget impact

 This framework teaches students:

-✔ Structured Thinking
+- ✔ Structured Thinking
-✔ Professional Storytelling
+- ✔ Professional Storytelling
-✔ Industry Language
+- ✔ Industry Language
-✔ Confidence
+- ✔ Confidence

----

 # 🔷 MASTER TEMPLATE (Students Must Memorize This)